Private Hierarchical Clustering and Efficient Approximation: Main Construction

-{\bf Setup phase.} $\Pone, \Ptwo$ set up their states in three rounds of interaction, as shown in Algorithm~\ref{alg:cluster_setup}, using only homomorphic operations over AHE-encrypted data and contributing equally to the randomized state permutation and splitting.
+{\bf Setup phase.} $\Pone, \Ptwo$ set up their states in three rounds of interactions, as shown in Algorithm~\ref{alg:cluster_setup}, using only homomorphic operations over AHE-encrypted data and contributing equally to the randomized state permutation and splitting.
 Initially, $\Ptwo$ prepares, encrypts under its own key and sends to $\Pone$, information related to its input set $Q$, which includes its encrypted points among other helper information $H$, and their encrypted pairwise distances $D$ (lines 1-4).

 Then, $\Pone$ is tasked to initialize the states $L$, $R$ and $B$.
 First, the list $L$ of all encrypted (under $\pk'$) points in $P\cup Q$ is created (by arranging the sets in some fixed ordering and then concatenating $Q$ after $P$), and all points are further blinded by random additive terms in $S$ (lines 5-9).
 Similarly, the matrix $B$ of encrypted (also under $\pk'$) pairwise distances is computed (using the ordering induced by $L$ to arrange the points), and all distances are blinded by random additive terms in $S$ (lines 10-14).
 The computation of square Euclidean distances across sets $P, Q$ (line 12, using also elements in $H$) and the blinding of $L$ and $B$ (lines 8, 13) are all performed in the ciphertext domain via the homomorphic property of AHE encryption.
 All blinding terms in $S$ and $R$ are then encrypted (each under $pk$, lines 9, 14) and $S$, $L$, $R$ and $B$ are sent to $\Ptwo$, after their elements are shuffled using a random permutation $\pi_1$ (line~15).